evanspa/GasJot-ios/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Component Layering

+The following diagram attempts to illustrate the layered architecture of the fuel purchase application.
+The [fuel purchase model](#app-specific-libraries) appears largest because it encapsulates the bulk of the application; the core logic, model and data access functionality.

-## Dependency Graph
+## Deep Dependency Graph

-The following diagram illustrates the main components of the fuel purchase application, along with showing the dependencies to the PE* suite of libraries.
+The following diagram attempts to illustrates the main components of the fuel purchase application, along with showing the dependencies to the PE* suite of libraries.

 <img